danielsantosf/spotify-wrapper/README.md

 ## Getting Started

+I still haven't gotten around to finish writing this.
+So sorry...

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisities